|

 must be noted that in 1981 Tony became the worlds

-first caricaturist to have subjects appear on national
+first caricaturist to have subjects appear on

-stamps for Australian Post.
-To jog your memories,
+national stamps for Australian Post.
+To

-of cricketer Victor Trumper, billiards champion Walter
+were the caricatures of cricketer Victor Trumper,

-Lindrum, tennis star Sir Norman Brooks and jockey
+Sir Norman Brooks and jockey Darby Munroe.

-Darby Munroe.
-Tony also undertook the first
+Tony also undertook the first day cover designs

 Not